 Bill Cheall fought at Dunkirk, North Africa and Sicily.
 He was in the first wave on Gold Beach on D-Day, and finally went to Germany.
-Since Bill's WW2 memoirs were published, many former comrades and families have come forward with stories and diaries of their own, all connected to Bill's story in some way.
-Please enjoy the show!
+Since Bill's WW2 memoirs were published, many former comrades and families have come forward with stories and diaries of their own, all connected to Bill's history in some way.
+Welcome!

 Listen and subscribe to podcast with: